sh337hdm/harrypotterSNA/To Do Liste.md

 ## TO DO
-1. Datensatz vervollständigen (Bonnie, Tom & Oliver)
-2. Agenten & Vermögen recherchieren
+1. Agenten & Vermögen recherchieren